 Abstract.
-We reconstruct the pattern of surface accumulation in the region around Dome C, East Antarctica, since the last glacial.
-We use a set of 18 isochrones spanning all observable depths of the ice column interpreted from various ice-penetrating radar surveys and a 1D pseudo-steady ice flow model to invert for time-averaged accumulation rates in the region.
-The shallowest four isochrones are then used to calculate paleoaccumulation rates between isochrone pairs using a 1D assumption where horizontal advection is negligible in the time interval of each layer.
-We observe that the large-scale (100s km) surface accumulation gradient is spatially stable through the last 73 kyrs, which reflects current modeled and observed precipitation gradients in the region.
-We also observe small-scale (10s km) accumulation variations linked to snow redistribution at the surface due to changes in its slope and curvature in the prevailing wind direction that remain spatially stationary since the last glacial.
+We reconstruct the pattern of surface accumulation in the region around Dome C, East Antarctica, through the last glacial cycle.
+We use a set of internal isochrones interpreted from various ice-penetrating radar surveys and a 1D pseudo-steady ice flow model to invert for both time-averaged accumulation rates and paleoaccumulation rates between isochrone pairs.
+We observe that

+5 the surface accumulation pattern is stable through the last 128 kyrs, both the large-scale (100s km) gradients which reflect current modeled and observed precipitation gradients in the region, as well as the small-scale (10s km) accumulation variations linked to snow redistribution at the surface due to changes in its slope and curvature in the prevailing wind direction.
+This suggests a stable position of the dome throughout the last glacial cycle.

-1 Introduction
+10 1 Introduction

-The Dome C region, located on the East Antarctic interior plateau, has long been the focus of extensive research: it is the site of the oldest as-yet-retrieved continuous ice core, the EPICA Dome C ice core, going back ~800 ka (Parrenin et al., 2007).
-Modern surface precipitation on the Dome C plateau is extremely low (~25 mm yr-1, Stenni et al., 2016), with infrequent storm events representing more than 50% of the total annual precipitation (Frezzotti et al., 2005).
-Coastal air masses lose moisture
+The Dome C region, located on the East Antarctic interior plateau, has long been the focus of extensive research: it is the site of the oldest as-yet-retrieved ice core, the EPICA Dome C ice core, going back ~800 ka (Parrenin et al., 2007).
+It is also an area where surface precipitation is extremely low (Stenni et al., 2016).
+At other inland plateau sites (e.g. in Drönning Maud Land, Fujita et al., 2011),